glumb/documentation/source/includes/_api.md

 - `trytes: List[TransactionTrytes]`: Transaction trytes that were broadcast/stored.
   Should be the same as the value of the `trytes` parameter.

+## `get_account_data`
+More comprehensive version of `get_transfers` that returns addresses and account balance in addition to bundles.

+This function is useful in getting all the relevant information of your account.

+### Parameters
+- `start: int`: Starting key index.

+- `stop: Optional[int]`: Stop before this index.
+  Note that this parameter behaves like the `stop` attribute in a `slice` object; the stop index is *not* included in the result.

+  - If ``None`` (default), then this method will check every address until it finds one without any transfers.

+- `inclusion_states: bool`
+  Whether to also fetch the inclusion states of the transfers.
+  This requires an additional API call to the node, so it is disabled by default.

+### Return
+This method returns a dict with the following items:

+- `addresses: List[Address]`:
+  List of generated addresses.
+  Note that this list may include unused addresses.

+- `balance: int`:
+  Total account balance.
+Might be 0.

+- `bundles: List[Bundles]`:
+  List of bundles with transactions to/from this account.

 ## `get_bundles`
 Given a `TransactionHash`, returns the bundle(s) associated with it.